For WSU faculty, staff, and students involved in research, teaching, outreach and extension activities

 Some activities, though legal under Washington State law, may not be allowable under federal law without a controlled substances license and fulfillment of other federal requirements.
 In such circumstances, University faculty and staff should be aware that they are assuming the same risks as any Washington State private citizen who chooses to engage in such activities.
 Also, because of the University’s obligation to comply with federal laws, University faculty and staff engaging in activities that do not comply with federal law should make no use of WSU resources for those activities.
 Doing such could be viewed as being a state ethics violation and could be subject to disciplinary action at the state ethics board level.
-Finally, they should make it clear to all parties that they are conducting such activities as private citizens, not as University faculty or staff.
-Though they may identify themselves as having a University position, there should be clear and consistent statements such as: “This work was performed as a private individual, not as a Washington State University faculty member.
+Finally, they should make it clear to all parties that they are conducting such activities as private citizens, not University faculty or staff.
+Though they may identify themselves as having a University position, there should be clear and consistent statements such as “This work was performed as a private individual, not as a Washington State University faculty member.
 No WSU resources, facilities, or funds were used.
 No University employees or students participated in this research in their roles as a University employee or student.”
 Researchers with questions about potential research activities that might fit under this paragraph’s context should contact the Office of Research for guidance before engaging in said research.

-Researchers should consult with the WSU Office of Research for guidance before engaging in international collaborations that involve cannabis (whether high-THC cannabis or hemp).
-Note that WSU investigators conducting cannabis research overseas have to comply with the laws of the corresponding jurisdiction(s).
+Researchers should also consult with the Office of Research for guidance before engaging in international collaborations that involve cannabis (whether high-THC cannabis or hemp).
+Note that WSU investigators conducting cannabis research overseas must comply with the laws of the corresponding jurisdiction(s).

 WSU researchers may wish to pursue funding opportunities related to cannabis.
 In addition to the standard issues that may arise for any funding (e.g., intellectual property rights), the following issues should be considered and addressed before applying for marijuana-related funding.

 - Research activities.
 Research with high-THC cannabis (marijuana) should comply with the advice and procedures described in this position statement.